 Opioid Use Disorder (OUD) is a medical condition characterized by opioid use leading to clinically significant negative impact on lifestyle and well-being1.
-Opioid use disorder is characterized in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM5) as having some of the following criteria30:
+Opioid use disorder is characterized in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM5) as an individual experiencing at least two of the following indicators within a 12-month period30:

-- Opioids are often taken in larger amounts or over a longer period of time than intended - Persistent desire or unsuccessful efforts to cut down or control opioid use

-- Time spend in activities necessary to obtain opioids, use opioids, or recover from its effects - Craving or desire to use opioids - Recurrent opioid use resulting in failure to fulfill major role obligations - Continued opioid use despite having persistent or recurrent problems - Recurrent opioid use in situations in which it is physically hazardous - Continued use despite knowledge of having a persist or recurrent physical or psychological problem that is likely to have been caused or exacerbated by opioids - Tolerance to opioids (as defined DSM5 document) - Withdrawal (as defined in DSM5 document)
+- 1. Opioids are often taken in larger amounts or over a longer period of time than intended - 2.
+Persistent desire or unsuccessful efforts to cut down or control opioid use - 3.
+A great deal of time spent in activities necessary to obtain opioids, use opioids, or recover from its effects - 4.
+Craving or strong desire to use opioids - 5.
+Recurrent opioid use resulting in failure to fulfill major role obligations - 6.
+Continued opioid use despite having persistent or recurrent problems caused or exacerbated by the effects of opioids - 7.
+Important social, occupational, or recreational activities given up or reduced because of opioid use. - 8.
+Recurrent opioid use in situations in which it is physically hazardous - 9.
+Continued opioid use despite knowledge of having a persist or recurrent physical or psychological problem that is likely to have been caused or exacerbated by opioids - 10.
+Exhibits tolerance to opioids (as defined DSM5 document) - 11.
+Exhibits withdrawal (as defined in DSM5 document)

-Severity can then be classified based on ratings as either mild, moderate, or severe opioid use disorder.
+Based on the number of indicators met, the level of severity can then be determined as either mild, moderate, or severe opioid use disorder.

-While opioid use disorder is similar to other substance use disorders it has some unique features including: short time to physical dependence (4-8 weeks), severe withdrawal symptoms creating significant motivation to continue using opioids33
+While opioid use disorder is similar to other substance use disorders it has some unique features including: short time to physical dependence (4-8 weeks), severe withdrawal symptoms creating feelings of hopelessness and a significant motivation to continue using opioids33